 Unless you choose to drive yourself, there are two other ways of getting to Mbita.
 You can take the guardian bus.
 Currently, it’s the only bus company that goes straight to Mbita.
 It’s at least 8 hours to Mbita from Nairobi by bus.
 A ticket will cost you 8 USD one way.
 Find the buses at Railways, Nairobi.

-If you book early enough maybe a week or two weeks early, a flight to Kisumu will cost you not more than 50 USD one way.
+If you book early enough maybe a week or two weeks in advance, a flight to Kisumu will cost you not more than 50 USD one way.

 Means of Transport